Blackfish (film): Response from SeaWorld

 Tilikum at SeaWorld Orlando in 2009.

 SeaWorld Entertainment refused to take part in the production of Blackfish, and later claimed the film was inaccurate, saying in a statement:

 Blackfish ... is inaccurate and misleading and, regrettably, exploits a tragedy ....
 [T]he film paints a distorted picture that withholds ...key facts about SeaWorld—among them...that SeaWorld rescues, rehabilitates and returns to the wild hundreds of wild animals every year, and that SeaWorld commits millions of dollars annually to conservation and scientific research.

 SeaWorld also responded with an open letter rebutting the claims.
-The Oceanic Preservation Society and The Orca Project, a non-profit organization focusing on orca in captivity, responded with open letters criticizing SeaWorld's claims.
+The Oceanic Preservation Society and The Orca Project, a non-profit organization focusing on orcas in captivity, responded with open letters criticizing SeaWorld's claims.
 Marine researcher Debbie Giles also offered rebuttals to SeaWorld, finding its assertions inaccurate.
 SeaWorld considers the film to be propaganda.

 On December 31, 2013, the Orlando Business Journal posted a poll asking if Blackfish had changed readers' opinions on SeaWorld.
 The majority of votes stated that the film had not.
 It was later found that 180 out of 328 votes (55%) originated from a single SeaWorld-hosted IP address.
 SeaWorld defended the voting, stating that "each of the votes that came from a SeaWorld domain were cast by team members who are passionate about the incredible work SeaWorld does and the experiences our parks provide."

 SeaWorld also created a section of its website titled "Truth About Blackfish", addressing the claims stated above and highlighting what it considered other problems with the film.
 This section of the website is no longer active.

 On February 27, 2014, SeaWorld filed a complaint with the U.S. Department of Labor, claiming that Lara Padgett, the Occupational Safety and Health Administration investigator, had behaved unethically by aiding the filmmakers.
 Cowperthwaite denied claims of improper collaboration.

 Starting in the summer of 2014, SeaWorld, as Eric Davis, created a number of public relations websites such as Awesome Ocean, Stand With Sea World, and I Love SeaWorld, in an effort to share their view, counter what they believed were inaccuracies happening in the public debate, and repair their brand.